aindilis/ies/README.md

 ```
 This system, <x-nlu-name>IES</x-nlu-name>, <x-nlu-description>allows
+one to label some text, and then train a model and automatically
-one to label text and extract it using MALLET and hopefully other
+label more text and extract it using MALLET and hopefully other
 learners soon.</x-nlu-description>  It is available at
 <x-nlu-url>https://github.com/aindilis/ies</x-nlu-url>.
 ```